RESOURCES FOR MAKERS

 WHAT SELLS:

-Small knitted animals
+Small knitted &/or crocheted animals

 Finger puppets